ChinaNetCloud/nc-backup-py/docs/MYSQL.md

 Below is a sample mysql configuration section.

+**Include MySQL section before compression to add the dump to your backup archive**

 * Add mysql section to configuration file and add `/opt/backup/mydump` to `COMPRESSION.TARGETS`
 ```JSON
   "MYSQL": {